Administrative licensure programs

 As classrooms evolve to meet the challenges of education today, so too must school administrations.
 You've already shown your dedication to education; now you can take the next step to guide the field into the future.
 Hamline’s Administrative Licensure helps Minnesota education professionals gain their principal, superintendent, or director of special education license.
-Offered primarily online, the administrative license program is a hybrid model, with the majority of coursework accomplished online and limited instruction at our Saint Paul, MN campus.
+Offered online with weekend residencies, giving you the flexibility of online courses with limited on-campus instruction.

 When you pursue your principal, superintendent, or director of special education license, you will: